gk-codes/docker-signal-desktop-builder/README.md

 This project was tested on Fedora 35 (Gnome) with Podman.

+It is designed to run on the client system on which Signal Desktop should be installed.

 On your host system, you need to install the following packages:

 ```bash